Diversity & Inclusion

 Mr. Carroll formerly served as the chief of the Securities and Commodities Fraud Task Force in the Southern District of New York.
 He also was a member of the U.S. Attorney General’s Economic Crimes Council and the Department of Justice’s Securities and Commodities Fraud Working Group.

 Mr. Carroll repeatedly has been recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business, among other publications.
-He was profiled in an article by Law360 that named Skadden as a “White Collar Group Of The Year” for 2010.
+He was included in Who’s Who Legal: Investigations 2015 and was profiled in an article by Law360 that named Skadden as a “White Collar Group of the Year” for 2010.

 J.D., New York University School of Law